Blog

 Affordable Elastic Retention via S3

-Our S3-compatible Object Storage scales from 1 TB to 500 TB per tenant, with free ingress, erasure coding and NVMe acceleration.
-Any modern backup suite can target that bucket for immutable, off-site copies.
-The blend of dedicated server cache + S3 deep-archive gives SMBs an enterprise-grade 3-2-1 posture without AWS sticker shock.
+Melbicom’s S3-compatible Object Storage offers plans from 1 TB to 500 TB, free ingress, erasure coding, IAM security, and NVMe acceleration from an Amsterdam Tier IV data center.
+Any modern backup suite can target an S3-compatible bucket for off-site copies, but WORM-style immutability should be confirmed separately on the chosen storage target before it is treated as ransomware-proof.
+The blend of dedicated server cache + S3 deep-archive for off-site retention gives SMBs a practical 3-2-1 design without hyperscaler billing complexity.

 Support That Shows Up

-We provide 24 / 7 hardware and network support; if a drive in your backup server fails at 3 a.m., replacements start rolling within hours.
+We provide 24/7 hardware and network support; if your backup server has a hardware or network issue, you have a provider escalation path in addition to your backup-tool documentation and community forums.
 That safety net converts an open-source tool from a weekend hobby into a production-ready shield.

 The financial calculus is straightforward: tally the probability × impact of data-loss events against the recurring costs of software and hosting.
-For many SMBs, a hybrid path hits the sweet spot:
+For many SMBs, a hybrid path balances software, storage, support, and recovery risk:

 - Keep a trusted open-source agent for everyday file-level backups.